academic shizz

 what i worked as: Customer Support Specialist

-what i did: i worked here for a month.
-I learned everything there was to know about Rippling HRIS documents. i made sure to connect with my team and manager, asked lots of questions, and remained engaged throughout the Zoom meetings.
+what i did: i worked here for a month. i learned about Rippling HRIS documents. i made sure to connect with my team and manager, ask lots of questions, and be somewhat engaged throughout the Zoom meetings.

 january of 2024 - may of 2025: Hoontos